peterfairfield/anaxis/p/doctor_lund.md

 "I have a lot of laundry to do, and more tommorrow, most likely.
 They say that Doctor Lund of the Natural College is coming to stay at the Pearled Pig.
 I've actually heard good things about him, unlike some of that order."

+After you load the stuff on the cart, she will call her donkey: Ghoti.
+He will appear from the pool and dance around her.
+He is a [eel](https://aonprd.com/MonsterDisplay.aspx?ItemName=Enisysian) creature who has formed a bond with Ghoti

 "He does have his ecccentricities however, you'll see what I mean.
 It is unusual, but not unheard of to have a great wizard visit.
 For many years, Tercal Tower was home to Doctor Fillstorm, and much of the bounty of the surrounding hillsides comes from his agronomy work."

 Once TP finds the Pearled Pig, it will be packed.
 Farmers coming to town with food, merchants coming to trade, people coming out of the woods, off the river.
 The new threshing barn has become a common room still has place for the night.

 Staying on the treshing floor are:
- 1. The Madman, Idim Wayth.
+ 1. [The Madman](/p/madman), Idim Wayth.
 He has not yet seen Aos, but knows he is searching for something important.
 He will ask TP for help.
 He is throwing salt and drawing circles on the ground to protect himself.
  2. Johan Smith: He's working, watching over the carnival, he's rented out his house to a wealthy merchant, and his stables to a dragon prince.
 He knows the madman from relatives, and thinks he needs some help, or at least to let his family know where he is.
  3. Meribeth Hammel: She is the owner of the Pearled Pig, and is staying here as well
  4. Roberto Chandler: a halfling candlemaker, in town to keep the place lit!